equivalent/equivalent.github.io/_posts/til/2018-08-16-ruby-logs-and-puts-not-shown-in-docker-container-logs.md

 ln -s -f /proc/1/fd/1  /dev/stdout
 ```

-...didn't try it personally doh as I don't like the idea of everything
+...didn't try it personally doh.
+I don't like the idea of everything
 beyond Ruby application that uses stdout would end up in my docker logs.

 #### overriding IO globally